 Benefits: After completion of the module you will be able to:

 During this module, you'll learn:

 Learning and teaching will have a problem orientated focus through guided study and case scenarios in order to develop and reinforce lifelong learning perspectives for clinical skills.
 This will be done through guided on line learning supported by narrated presentations and online demonstration videos for the student to access at any time.
-Students will attend study days to access face to face clinical assessment skill demonstrations and supervision from teachers.
-Students will then be given the opportunity to develop these learnt assessment skills in their own practice setting but application of skills will not be assessed.
+Students will join study days to access clinical assessment skill demonstrations and supervision from teachers.
+Students will then be given the opportunity to develop these learnt assessment skills but application of skills will not be assessed.

 Study days will give the opportunity for development, application and reflection of clinical examination skills to aid with diagnosis and plan care/ referral.

 Assessment will be 100% OSCE based on all the clinical examination skills learnt as well as history taking and a written paper based on anatomy, physiology and clinical scenarios.